struppigel/PortEx/README.md

 #### Including PortEx to a Maven Project

-PortEx will be added to the Central Maven Repository with its first release.
+PortEx will be added to the Central Maven Repository soon.
 Until then you can include PortEx as follows:

 Download portex.pom and portex.jar and install portex to your local Maven repository as follows: